okbob/plpgsql_check/README.md

 as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use dynamic queries.

-When type of record's variable is not know, you can assign it explicitly with pragma `settype`:
+When type of record's variable is not know, you can assign it explicitly with pragma `type`:

     DECLARE r record;
     BEGIN
       EXECUTE format('SELECT * FROM %I', _tablename) INTO r;
-      PERFORM plpgsql_check_pragma('settype: r (id int, processed bool)');
+      PERFORM plpgsql_check_pragma('type: r (id int, processed bool)');
       IF NOT r.processed THEN
         ...